-Crossfire is now open seven days a week!.
+Crossfire is open seven days a week until September 4th.
+We will then be open weekends only until the end of October, 2017.
 Doors open 11 am, with the last groups of the day at 6 pm.
 Players in before 6 pm can play until dusk.

-Please note that the Zombie Apocalypse will start again July 7th and run Fridays, Saturdays and Sundays during July and August.
-Doors open at 7:30 pm with groups leaving every 8-10 minutes until at least 10:00 pm.
+Please note that the Zombie Apocalypse is running Friday, Saturday and Sunday evenings during July and August and ends on Sunday, August 28th.
+Doors open at 8:00 pm with groups leaving every 20-25 minutes until 10:00 pm.
 Reservations are not required.

 Email us at: info@PlayCrossfirePEI.com or call: (902) 213-0867

 Proud to be a member of Go Play Paintball: www.GoPlayPaintball.ca